rai-n/HabiticaLiker/README.md

 Utilises Habitica thin wrapper

-Summary: The *Habitica Upvote Bot* is a Habitica bot that upvotes posts made by Alex a certain amount of times and following defined criteria.
-Communication between the Alex and the bot will be done on Discord.
+Summary: The *Habitica Upvote Bot* is a Habitica bot that upvotes posts made by N a certain amount of times and following defined criteria.

 ## Technologies used